 This is not to say you can’t “make do” with the camera technology you have, you just may need to “work harder” to get acceptable results.
 For professional projects, many multimedia producers and motion graphic artists will utilize higher quality cameras (that generally start at $5,000 US and rise significantly).
 These cameras improve the quality of the footage by using less compressed recording formats and also offer greater color fidelity which can improve keying.

 Video footage has traditionally been shot using interlaced technology.
 Historically, interlaced video allowed for smoother image quality on CRT-based devices (such as traditional television sets).
 The technology was first implemented in the 1930’s as cathode ray tubes became brighter (and subsequently flickered more).

 Fortunately, video technology evolved.
 Cameras are now readily available to shoot video using progressive formats.
-Choosing a progressive format is highly desirable a it produces a clearer image that will work better for chroma keying tasks and play back smoother on modern displays.
+Choosing a progressive format is highly desirable as it produces a clearer image that will work better for chroma keying tasks and playback smoother on modern displays.